 To help avoid unnecessary weight gain during menopause, food experts suggest you stay away from the following:

 - Sugary Foods.
-Although they satisfy your sweet tooth, they also increase your risk of high blood pressure and tooth-related problems.
+Although they satisfy your sweet tooth, they also increase your risk of high blood sugar and tooth-related problems.
 Additionally, they often account for almost 300 calories a day and will most likely increase your calorie count (4).
 Some sources of these sugary foods include soft drinks, baked products, sugar-sweetened drinks, and so forth (4).

 A Healthy Diet To Try

 The Mediterranean diet mainly focuses on consuming fruits, vegetables, and whole grains (6).
 It limits the amount of dairy products and meat that an individual can have (6).
-According to Medical News Today, you should only eat the foods below when following a Mediterranean diet (6):
+According to Medical News Today, you should eat the foods below when following a Mediterranean diet (6):

 - Plenty and a wide variety of fruits, vegetables, and whole grains

-- Healthful fats, be they from nuts, seeds, or fruits like avocado
+- Healthful fats, be they from nuts, seeds, or fruits like avocado and olive oil

 - Limited amounts of dairy products and fish